 Fostering a pet, usually for a 2-month period, helps increase the chances of adoption and frees up space at shelters for other animals in need.
-Fostering a pet can show the animals that they’re loved and gives people a better evaluation of the animal.
+Fostering a pet can also show the animals that they’re loved and gives people a better evaluation of the animal.

 Support Causes That Are Already Helping Shelters

 There are many organizations that have the same goals as you—helping animals in need.
 As much as part of us would like to donate all our money, or become an animal shelter volunteer, it’s important for us to take care of our own animals as well.
 Luckily, Chicken Soup for the Soul has the ‘Fill a Bowl… Feed a Soul’ program to help feed pets in shelters across North America.
-For every Chicken Soup for the Soul product a retailer purchases, they will donate one pound of dog food or cat food to get to their goal of providing one million meals.
-As customers like you buy more Chicken Soup for the Soul, retailers order more to meet demand, allowing you to spend money for your pet in a way that helps other dogs and cats in addition to your own.
+For every Chicken Soup for the Soul product a retailer purchases, they will donate one pound of dog food or cat food to achieve their goal of providing one million meals.
+As customers like you buy more Chicken Soup for the Soul, retailers order more to meet the demand, allowing you to spend money for your pet in a way that helps other dogs and cats in addition to your own.